Mick235711/Beijing-Subway-Tools/docs/tools.md

 - `--line-requirements` can be used to specify requirements to lines in the resulting path. `each` mean that each eligible line must be tranversed at least once, `each_once` means exactly once, and `most_one` means at most once.
   - **NOTE: `each_lines` may require several hours to compute for complex networks.**
 - `--path-mode` can specify whether you want the longest or shortest line.
 (Default is longest)
+- `--exclude-stations` can specify a comma-separated list of stations to not pass through; `--exclude-transfers` have the same format but only forbid transfer at these stations, not passing through.
 - Both of the last two arguments is only useful when `-n` is specified; they are ignored otherwise.

 Example Usage: